You can automate adding or removing users from Tableau Cloud or adding or removing members from groups using your Identity Provider (IdP).

 When you need to replace your SCIM (system for cross-domain identity management) secret token, follow the steps below:

-In Tableau Online, navigate to Settings > Authorization.
+In Tableau Cloud, navigate to Settings > Authorization.

 Under Automatic Provisioning and Group Synchronization (SCIM), click Generate New Secret.

 Reconfigure SCIM to use the new secret token.

 An administrator can also revoke a secret token that belongs to another user by deleting that user from Tableau Cloud and then adding them back to the site.